edgexfoundry/edgex-docs/docs_src/security/Ch-SecretStore.md

 using the [Vault's documented procedure](https://learn.hashicorp.com/tutorials/vault/generate-root).
 The EdgeX framework executes this process internally whenever it requires root token capability.
-Note that a token created in this manner will again be revoked the next time EdgeX is restarted if `SECRETSTORE_REVOKEROOTTOKENS` remains set to its default value--all root tokens are revoked every time the framework is started if `SECRETSTORE_REVOKEROOTTOKENS` is `true`.
+Note that a token created in this manner will again be revoked the next time EdgeX is restarted if `SECRETSTORE_REVOKEROOTTOKENS` remains set to its default value: all root tokens are revoked every time the framework is started if `SECRETSTORE_REVOKEROOTTOKENS` is `true`.